b3rendsh/msx-ram-serial/README.md

  - Populate the PCB with the components
  - Set the jumpers
  - Minimal test with a multi-meter the resistance between +5V and GND that there is no short circuit
- - The cart should fit in a Konami type case with some cutouts (I have not tested this)
+ - The cart fits in a Konami type case with some cutouts

 ![alt text](hardware/images/msx%20ram-serial%20connectors%20and%20jumpers.jpg?raw=true "Connectors and Jumpers")

+The default 1.8432Mhz clock works with most 3d party software, the hardware also supports other frequencies like a 18.432Mhz clock.

+Connecting an ESP01 with Zimodem to one of the serial ports, for use with BBS or EMinEx applications, requires a small adapter board with 5V level shifters.

 ## Software